OSU-BMBL/ssread/static/docs/usage.md

 ![General information](https://raw.githubusercontent.com/Crystal-JJ/scREAD/master/General_information2.jpg)

-1. Overview of current dataset: 'scREAD Data ID', 'Species', 'Region', 'Condition', 'Braak Stage', 'Gender', and 'Age'.
+1. Overview of current dataset: 'ssREAD Data ID', 'Species', 'Region', 'Condition', 'Braak Stage', 'Gender', and 'Age'.
 2. The number of identified cell types, control-like cells, and AD-associated cells.
 3. General information of the corresponding research paper for this dataset.
 4. All other datasets that are included in the same experiment or publication.
-5. A dialog will appear when users click on the scREAD Data ID, then users can click the 'DETAILS' button to go to the analysis result page of the corresponding dataset.
+5. A dialog will appear when users click on the ssREAD Data ID, then users can click the 'DETAILS' button to go to the analysis result page of the corresponding dataset.

 ### Cell clustering